Te Pīhopatanga o Te Tai Tokerau: Structure

 Te Pīhopatanga is governed by te Hui Amorangi, a representative synod that meets annually.
 The Komiti Tumuaki executive meets four times a year, and has two subcommittees: Ministry and Education.
 This executive is responsible for ordination and training matters; and a finance sub-committee.

 Te Pīhopatanga comes under the episcopal leadership of te Pīhopa o (the Bishop of) Te Tai Tokerau.
 Kito Pikaahu ONZM was ordained bishop on 24 February 2002 at the age of 37 and remains one of the youngest bishops in the Anglican Communion.
 Ben Te Haara was the first Pīhopa, from his 7 March 1992 consecration until 2001.

 Since 2010, George Connor and John Paterson (archbishop emeritus) have served as Pīhopa Āwhina (honorary assistant bishops).

-Hone Kaa was Archdeacon of Tāmaki Makaurau, overseeing the two Auckland pastorates.
-Tapu Laulu is the Manu Kōkiri (Youth Enabler), identifying and nurturing young leaders across the region.